heimskr/why/IO.md

 ### `devcount` (0)

-Queries the number of attached "drives."
+Queries the number of attached drives.

-- 0 arguments
+- No arguments
 - 1 return value: device count
 - Cannot fail